-In Learner management, every instrument would serve its proper function, in more or less harmonious cooperation with its counterparts, doing what it does best and leaving the rest up to those better qualified.
+Under Learner management, every instrument will serve its proper function in cooperation with its counterparts, doing what it does best and leaving the rest up to those better qualified.

-Never again weapon management, whether it be the bean-counting nihilism of the corporate slave market empire, or of some newly imposed cult or ideology (no matter how seductive) attempting to dominate every other, overwhelming all before it by brute force and failing to control anything effectively.
-It should be obvious that only God controls everything under the sun; which has never been the case for any single institution that man has come up with and imposed at gun point.
+Never again weapon management, whether it be the bean-counting nihilism of corporate slave market empires or the imposition of some new cult or ideology (no matter how seductive) dominating everything by brute force and failing to control anything effectively.
+It should be obvious that only God controls everything under the sun, which has never been the case for any single institution that man has come up with and imposed at gun point.

-When weapon policies curdle into massacre and disaster, they cannot be characterized as “failures” or “errors,” as we have been led to believe.
+When weapon policies curdle into massacre and disaster, they cannot be characterized as “failures” or “errors” as we have been led to believe.
 Instead, weapon managers worsen vicious outcomes on purpose.
-After every disaster and mass crime, we are left to ponder, “What could have gone wrong?”
+After every disaster and mass crime, we are left to ponder, “What could possibly have gone wrong?”
 The answer?
 “Nothing went wrong.
-Everything went strictly according to the plans of weapon management.”
+Everything went strictly according to the planning of weapon management.”

 Not even total nuclear war can be considered a weapon management failure.
 After all, once they dart with their sting, warrior bees die.
 This fate does not prevent them from stinging a threatening apparition.
 And they may flatter themselves, with their last flickers of consciousness, that they fulfilled their honorable duty.
-The same thing goes for nuclear holocausters and lethal force brokers to whom we’ve handed the means of ending civilized life on this planet, in defense of values and pursuit of profits that may or may not be legitimate.
+The same thing goes for nuclear holocausters to whom we’ve handed the means of ending civilized life on this planet, all to defend values and pursue profits that may or may not be legitimate.

 All justice forfeit, the Aggressors’ first reflex will be to outgun their victims from the get-go.
 Before their first attack, they will arm themselves to the teeth.
 For a price, well-organized (and/or criminal) brokers will provide them with more weapons and ammo on demand.
-Often, these brokers are the same powers authorized to regulate the weapons embargo, while victimized people and their legitimate governments suffer the brunt of its effects.
+Often, these brokers are the same ones mandated to enforce the weapons embargo while mass victims and their legitimate governments suffer the brunt of its effects.